 Alcoholic liver disease results from overconsumption of alcohol.
 It leads to liver damage, causing fat build-up, inflammation, and scarring of the liver.
 It can affect the whole body and can be fatal.
 The first and foremost step after diagnosis of alcoholic liver disease is consulting a liver specialist.

-Dr. Gaurav Gupta, an experienced liver specialist, provides effective alcoholic liver disease treatment in Mumbai.
+Dr. Gaurav Gupta, an experienced liver specialist in Mumbai, provides effective alcoholic liver disease treatment in Mumbai.
 Presently, he is a Consultant and HOD of the Liver Transplant and HPB Surgery at Fortis Hospitals, Mulund, Mumbai.

 Dr. Gupta is well-known for his expertise in the field of Liver Transplant.
 He has conducted 500+ liver transplants.
 Furthermore, Dr. Gupta has 15+ years of surgical experience, out of which more than ten years in Liver Transplantation.